briggsprashar/sports_metric_analysis/Project.md

 ### 1.4 Brief review of literature and metric selection

+Refer to:
-Refer to `Part1_Framework.pdf` for more on why RFD and ME&GC constructs formed the theoretical framework for this inquiry.
+- `Part1_Framework.pdf` for more on why RFD and ME&GC constructs formed the theoretical framework for this inquiry

-Refer to `Part1_LitReview.pdf` for literature review.
+- `Part1_LitReview.pdf` for literature review

 ## Research Question
 > What are the most important metrics for Rate of Force Development (RFD) and Movement-Efficiency & Gait-Complexity (ME&GC), and how do female and male athletes perform in these metrics?